JoshBecker2/JoshBecker2/README.md

 - Hi, I'm Joshua Becker!
-I'm a senior at Williamsville East High School, and I've been coding since second grade.
-I'm constantly working to immerse myself in new technologies as I prepare to enter the world of professional-level software development.
+I've been coding since second grade, and I'm constantly working to immerse myself in new technologies as I prepare to enter the world of professional-level software development.
 - Check out my projects (more to come) at my homepage: https://joshbdev.com
 - Any further questions => jjbecker121@gmail.com
 <!---